DarkCoderSc/OptixGate/README.md

 As extensively discussed in the protocol section, this is a core feature for remote system management.
 It supports unlimited parallel sessions as well as interrupts to terminate long-running commands.

+### What will you learn?

+* Windows APIs and system internals
+* Native socket programming
+* Implementing OpenSSL on top of native socket programming
+* Designing, writing, and maintaining custom network protocols
+* Advanced concepts in the Delphi programming language

+And additional related skills

 ### The future?

 Many additional actions are planned for existing features, and several new capabilities are also in development.
 One of my priorities is to enable the execution of .NET assemblies and PE files directly from memory.
 In addition, I plan to implement a Func-In engine to make the application more extensible, allowing seamless integration of third-party tools instead of reinventing functionality that already exists and performs well.